 King University Named One of the Best Regional Universities in the South

-Now in its 37th year, the U.S. News & World Report Best Colleges rankings compare bachelor’s degree-granting institutions from across the U.S. on several measures of academic quality.
-These include graduation and retention rates, graduation rate performance, social mobility, expert opinion, faculty resources, student excellence, financial resources and alumni giving.
+Now in its 37th year, the U.S. News & World Report Best Colleges rankings compare bachelor’s degree-granting regionally accredited institutions from across the U.S. on 17 measures of academic quality.
+These include graduation and retention rates, class size, graduation rate performance, social mobility, expert opinion, faculty resources, student excellence, financial resources and alumni giving.
 The 2022 edition assesses 1,466 U.S. bachelor’s degree-granting institutions.

 A complete listing of the rankings can be found here.